-Site planning for Phase 1 of the Orange South project includes area for an entrance and access driveway to the Phase 2 office site fronting I-271.
-The existing gap in the conservation easement in this vicinity was found to be impractical for developing the necessary access and a modification to the conservation easement is required.

-An initial meeting with Western Reserve earlier this year indicated that they would be accepting of any changes permitted by the Army Corps of Engineers.
-Environmental permitting for both Phase 1 and Phase 2 is currently underway.
+Site planning for Phase 1 of the Orange South project avoids any impacts to the conservation easement.
+Area for an entrance and access driveway to a Future Phase office site fronting I-271 has been considered across the southern portion of the Phase 1 area.
+The existing gap in the conservation easement in this vicinity is impractical for developing the necessary access and a modification to the conservation easement is required.
+Meetings with Western Reserve indicate that they would be accepting of changes permitted by the Army Corps of Engineers.
+Environmental permitting for Phase 1 is currently underway.